-Scenic beauty, camping and water recreation at its finest in the High Desert.
+Scenic beauty, camping and water recreation are at their finest at this high desert park.
 Mountain waters flowing out of the Ochoco Mountain Range join to form the Crooked River.
 The river, confined by its canyon and the Bowman Dam, forms the 15-mile long, 3,000-acre Prineville Reservoir.
-With two developed campgrounds and numerous primitive camps along its 43-mile shoreline, recreational opportunities are plentiful.
+The park comprises the main day-use area and campground, the Jasper Point boat ramp and campground, and numerous drive-in and boat-in primitive campsites along the 43-mile shoreline.

-The fishing is excellent anytime at Prineville Reservoir.
-The lake supports rainbow trout, small and largemouth bass, catfish, crappie, and crayfish.
-The trout fishing experience is year-round, with the biggest fish being caught during the winter months either by boat or from the shore.
-The bass, catfish and crappie fishing is best between May and October.
-Oregon Department of Fish and Wildlife fishing report.
-Visit the U.S. Bureau of Reclamation website for current water levels and boat ramp elevations.
+Fishing is excellent anytime; the lake supports rainbow trout, small and largemouth bass, catfish, crappie, and crayfish.
+Fish for trout year-round by boat or from shore; the biggest fish are known to bite during the winter months.
+Bass, catfish and crappie fishing is best between May and October.
+For information, see the Oregon Department of Fish and Wildlife fishing report.

 Yes.
 The main park campsites and deluxe cabins are open year round for reservations or walk in use.
 Jasper Point campground closes Oct. through April.

 Yes and No. The main park boat ramp is the only ramp long enough to use year round.
 In the winter the lake can ice up prohibiting boat launching.